I love making natural light portraits. It’s a genre of

-As with any kind of portraiture, whether you’re using natural light or studio lights, how you communicate with your models is a key to capturing great images of them.
-Seeing how the light is falling on their face and getting them to move, so it looks best is important.
+As with any kind of portraiture, how you communicate with your models is a key to capturing great images of them.
+Seeing how the light is falling on their face and getting them to move so it looks best is important.
 If you cannot articulate what you want your subject to do, then you’ll not be creating the best photos that you can.

-I often find that when I talk about what I am doing and why, as I set up to take a portrait, my subjects will understand better.
-Especially if they have an interest in
+I often find that when I talk about what I am doing and why, as I set up to take a portrait, my subjects will understand better, especially if they have an interest in

 Look at the light.
 Anticipate what it’s doing and if it’s changing.
 Work with it, not against it.
 Create the best portraits you possibly can as you match the character of the light to the characters you photograph.